About AUD CPA Exam

 Non-research based TBSs receive partial credit while MCQs can be answered correctly or wrongly.
 Research based TBSs are graded as correct to incorrect, with no partial credit.

-AUD Exam Pass Rates
+AUD CPA Exam Pass Rates

 The AUD section of the CPA Exam is mostly theory-based.
 Candidates often express that the questions are confusing.
 The reason for this could be the fact that many questions can seemingly appear to have more than one correct answer.
-In 2021, AUD had the second-lowest pass rate among the four sections of the CPA exam.
+In 2022, AUD had the second-lowest pass rate among the four sections of the CPA Exam.
 Here’s a look at the AUD Exam pass rates over the years:

-How to Study for the AUD Exam Section
+How To Study for the AUD Exam Section?

 AUD CPA Exam Study Tips